seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 On the unsteadfast footing of a spear.
 Good cousin, give me audience for a while.
 Those same noble Scots
-That are your prisoners,--…
+That are your prisoners,-- ...

 **HOTSPUR**
-…I'll keep them all;
+...
+I'll keep them all;
 By God, he shall not have a Scot of them;
 No, if a Scot would save his soul, he shall not:
-I'll keep them, by this hand….
+I'll keep them, by this hand. ...

 **EARL OF WORCESTER**
-…You start away
+...
+You start away
 And lend no ear unto my purposes.
 Those prisoners you shall keep.